Brad Rogers

-Brad Rogers is an American football official in the National Football League (NFL) since the 2017 NFL season, wearing uniform number 126.
+Brad Rogers is an American professional football official in the National Football League (NFL) since the 2017 NFL season, wearing uniform number 126.

 Career

 Rogers began officiating in 1991, working Texas high school football games.
 From there, Rogers became an official in the Southeastern Conference and Conference USA, where he worked at the center judge and referee positions.
 In 2015, Rogers worked NFL preseason games as part of the league's Officiating Development Program.

 Rogers was hired by the NFL in 2017 as a field judge, and was promoted to referee with the start of the 2019 NFL season following the retirement of John Parry.
 He worked on the crews of Pete Morelli and Shawn Smith before being promoted to referee.